MARN-5895/Website/lectures/01_unixshell/README.md

 ### Windows users
 For Windows users, I recommend Git Bash, [Git for Windows](https://gitforwindows.org)'s terminal.
-You can also use the terminal that comes with [Visual Studio Code](https://code.visualstudio.com), a Microsoft text edit that has become the go-to tool for software developers.
+You can also use the terminal that comes with [Visual Studio Code](https://code.visualstudio.com), a Microsoft text editor that has become the go-to tool for software developers.
 VSCode also works on Linux and MacOS.

 ## Basic commands